 8.45 Main yard gates open.
-(Note, yard is not supervised)

-Classroom doors will open at 8.45 for children to come directly into school.
+(Note, yard is not supervised) Classroom doors will open at 8.45 for children to come directly into school.
 8.55 School gates close.
-Late arrivals must report to the School Office
+Late arrivals must report to the School Office Morning Session Reading Time, Fine Motor Activities and Registration Class lesson time Morning playtime and school milk (15 minutes) Class lesson time 11.45 - 12.45 Infant lunch time

-Morning Session

-Reading Time, Fine Motor Activities and Registration

-Morning playtime and school milk (15 minutes)

-11.45 - 12.45 Infant lunch time